luizgdsmdev/Javascript-studies/basics/objects/intro.md

 ````
 As shown above, changing the 'objCopy' variable directly impacts direclty in the original variable 'obj' because what was passed was a reference to the original value, and not a copy of it.
 But what if we need to create a copy in order to preserve the original value?
 For this situation, we have mainly 3 options:
 - Spreed operator (``...``): it's a **shallow copy**, meaning that you only consider the direct properties (or, depending on the structure type, also methods) on the first level of the object.
-Doesn't copy private properties or inherited properties fromthe  prototype, for example.
+Doesn't copy private properties or inherited properties from the prototype, for example.
 - ``.assign()`` method: it's also a **shallow copy**, meaning that you only consider the direct properties (or, depending on the structure type, also methods) on the first level of the object.
 Doesn't copy private properties or inherited properties from the prototype, for example.
 - ``JSON.parse(JSON.stringify())``: it's also a **deep copy**, copies all properties including nested objects and arrays, creating an object completely independent of the original.